-The Company has limited access to debt due to its losses and the high-risk nature of the business sector (pharmaceutical research and development) under which it operates.
+The equity constitutes the quasi-totality of the Company's resources, its access to debt being limited due to its structurally loss-making position and the high-risk nature of the business sector (pharmaceutical research and development).
 The Company plans to finance operations mainly by issuing new shares or through debt instruments when circumstances allow it.